gmicroul/ttyescape-for-arch-and-mobian-and-nixos/README.md

 Enable and start hkdm

-sudo sytemctl enable hkdm
+sudo systemctl enable hkdm
-sudo sytemctl start hkdm
+sudo systemctl start hkdm
 Now you should be able to switch to ttyescape holding volume down button then 3 press on power button.